nextauthjs/next-auth/www/docs/faq.md

 NextAuth.js is designed for use with Next.js and Serverless.

-You can built a website that handles sign in with Next.js and use access those sessions on a website that does not use Next.js as long as the websites are on the same domain (e.g. 'example.com', 'account.example.com') and a suitable cookie domain policy set for the Session Token cookie.
+You can create a website that handles sign in with Next.js and then access those sessions on a website that does not use Next.js as long as the websites are on the same domain.

+If they are on a different subdomain you may need to set a custom cookie policy.
 NextAuth.js does not supporting signing into sites on different domains using the same service.

 ### Can I use NextAuth.js with React Native?